AlexLynd/ESP8266-WarShipping/README.md

-# ESP8266-WarShipping
+# ESP8266 WarShipping
-Low-cost WarShipping with built-in geofencing &amp; WiFi recon on the ESP8266
+Low-cost WarShipping with built-in geofencing & WiFi recon on the ESP8266

+### Features